 CRUST AND TOPPING:

 - Preheat oven to 425°F.

 - Combine all the ingredients for the filling in a 2-quart bowl.

 - Lightly press on the mixture so that juices from some of the blueberries dissolve the sugar and cornstarch.
 Set aside while you make the crust.

 - Combine the crust mixture in a food processor or rub all the ingredients together with your finger tips.

-- Set aside 1 cup of this mixture for topping .
+- Set aside 1 cup of the crust mixture for topping .

 - Pour filling into prepared pie crust.
 Place pie on a rimmed cookie sheet and place on the lowest rack in your oven.